inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 │   ├── tests
 ```

 For existing installations, there is no automatic procedure.
-One easy way could be to generate a new InvenioRDM instance in another folder with the exact same naming as the original one, and then copy and paste the `site` folder.
+One easy way could be to generate a new InvenioRDM instance in another folder with the exact same naming as the original one, and then copy from it the `site` folder over to your existing instance's root directory.

 ## Configure your new view

 To get started with the custom view, add a new folder in `./site/my_site`.
 In this example, you will create a "support" view, hence name your folder "support".
-The folder structure is now like this:
+The folder structure should look like this:

 ```
 ├── site